-Capital asset activity for the fiscal year ended September 30, 2023 was as follows:
+Capital asset activity for the fiscal year ended September 30, 2024 was as follows:

-Beg inning Ending
+1 Beginning Ending

-Bal ance Additions Reductions Balance
+Balance Additions Re ductions Balance

-Governmental activities
+Governmental activities -

 Capital assets, not being depreciated

-Infrastructure under construction \$ - \$ 8,497,931 \$ - \$ 8,497,931
+Infrastructure under construction \$ 8,497,931 \$ 203 \$ - \$ 8,498,134

-Total capital assets, not being depreciated - 8,497,931 - 8,497,931
+Total capital assets, not being depreciated 8,497,931 203 = 8,498,134

-Governmental activities capital assets, net \$ - \$ 8,497,931 \$ - \$ 8,497,931
+Governmental activities capital assets, net \$ 8,497,931 \$ 203 \$ - \$ 8,498,134

 The infrastructure intended to serve the District has been estimated at a total cost of approximately \$18,372,400.
 A portion of the project costs was financed with the proceeds from the issuance of Series 2023 Bonds with the remainder to be funded by additional issue of Bonds in the future or contributed by the Developer and conveyed to the District.
 Upon completion, certain improvements are to be conveyed to other public entities for ownership and maintenance responsibilities.
-The Developer contributed \$5,380,300 of infrastructure improvements to the District during the current fiscal year.
+Subsequent to the fiscal year ended September 30, 2024, the Developer contributed \$2,519,763 of infrastructure improvements to the District.
 The majority of the current year improvements were acquired from the Developer.